Immunotherapy - Allergy Shots and Sublingual Immunotherapy (SLIT)

 You're allergic to insect stings

-Immunotherapy can be used to control symptoms
+Immunotherapy can be used to control symptoms triggered by:

 Allergy symptoms won't stop overnight.
 They usually improve during the first year of treatment, but the most noticeable improvement often happens during the second year.
 After a few years of successful treatment, some people don't have significant allergy problems even after allergy shots are stopped.